 We recommend that you discuss your situation and suitability for the trial with your doctor.
 They will be able to refer you to a medical center where the Fuchs Focus trial is conducted.
 You can also contact the trial center directly.

-Fuchs Focus will soon open at the following location: Moorfields Eye Hospital in London, UK.
+Fuchs Focus is recruiting participants at the following location: Moorfields Eye Hospital in London, UK.

 What is Fuchs endothelial corneal dystrophy?